kouroshHakha/fist/README.md

 ```

-Naming convention:
+The following is the naming convention for skill prior learning config files:

 ```
 FIST (goal conditioned): hierarchical_cl_gc_xxx
 SPiRL: hierarchical_cl_xxx
 ```

-The tensorboard and checkpoint file will get stored under `experiments/skill_prior_learning/<path_to_config>`
+The tensorboard and checkpoint file will get stored under `experiments/skill_prior_learning/<path_to_config>`.

 **Fine-tuning and Evaluating the goal-conditioned VAE:**
-The configs for fine-tuning the skill prior the semi-parametric evaluation are located under `spril/configs/few_shot_imitation_learning`.
+The configs for fine-tuning the skill prior and evaluating with the semi-parametric approach are located under `spril/configs/few_shot_imitation_learning`.

-For fine-tuning, the config file should include a checkpoint path referring back to the pre-trained checkpoint path.
+For fine-tuning, the config file should include a checkpoint path referring back to the pre-trained model.
 The `checkpt_path` keyword under `model_config` dictionary in the config file (`conf.py`) is the intended variable for this.
 The flag `--resume` selects which checkpoint epoch to use for this.

 Other important parameters in the config file include `fewshot_data`,  `fewshot_batch_size`, and `finetune_vae` which determine the settings for fine-tuning.
 An example command would look like the following: